AMU-Code-Squad/food-up/README.md

 A social networking website for foodies!

 ## Tech used
-- Node js hosted on heroku: [link](https://safe-peak-95942.herokuapp.com/)
+- Node js
-- MongoDB.

-## Road Map
-First a simple prototype is to be made which has the following simple capabilities
-- A *user* collection with includes fields like photos, likes, follows etc
-- A customised feed for every user based on pages followed
-- Image upload
+- Express js
-- User auth
+- MongoDB

 ## Setup
 - You need NodeJS installed